Peerby/gettingStartedWithTitanium/README.md

 - I haven't found any 'Build on save' (like nodemon) plugin yet, so if you find one, please add it here.

+- build is triggered by: `ti build -p android`

 __Simulators__

 - iOS: comes with XCode